rafasbcgov/jira-openshift/README.md

 # JIRA OpenShift

-A collection of templates to deploy JIRA into the OpenShift environment.
+A collection of templates to build and deploy JIRA into the OpenShift environment.

 Work in progrss.